 The current hysteresis will be displayed and can be changed by toggling the arrow keys.
+Pressing the "Enter" key confirms the entry

 7.2.4.4 Zero point calibration

 Using the Zero point calibration function the operator can recalibrate the zero point of your meter in the measuring system.
 Zero point calibration is to be realized after any installation procedure or after any type of work has been performed on in the pipes near the sensor.